-This course is a professionally supervised experience with an off-campus media organization or communication agency.
-Assignments apply classroom materials and campus media experiences and are similar to those experienced by new communication professionals.
-A minimum of 100 hours in the experience is required for the two-credit version of this course, and 150 hours minimum is required for the three-credit version.
+This course is a professionally supervised experience within the communications field.
+Students will apply content learned in the classroom to professional experiences.
+Experiences are designed to be similar to those experienced by new communication professionals.
+A minimum of 100 hours of experience is required for the two-credit version of this course, and 150 hours minimum is required for the three-credit version.